Cart

 Conclusion

-In Hashimoto's, nutrition cannot cure the condition, but it can improve nutrient supply, support the effects of therapy, and exclude avoidable triggers such as very high iodine levels.
-Selenium is best documented as an accompanying measure, with moderate evidence.
-Iron, vitamin D, and zinc are individually important, but should be assessed with lab tests rather than supplemented across the board.
+With Hashimoto's, diet cannot cure the condition, but it can improve nutrient supply, support the effect of therapy, and exclude avoidable triggers like very high iodine levels.
+Selenium is the best-documented supportive measure, with moderate evidence.
+Iron, vitamin D, and zinc are individually important, but should be clarified with lab tests rather than supplemented indiscriminately.

-According to current studies, a general gluten-free diet without proven intolerance does not offer a clear advantage.
-An anti-inflammatory, Mediterranean eating pattern and a solid micronutrient-based basic supply are the more honest and sustainable path.
+A general gluten-free diet without a proven intolerance does not offer a clear advantage according to current studies.
+An anti-inflammatory, Mediterranean eating pattern and a solid micronutrient-based basic supply are the more honest and sustainable approach.
 It is best to make decisions about dosages together with your doctor.

 Common questions about nutrition with Hashimoto's